How to Select & Care for Your New Fruit Tree

 b.
 Avoid Overwatering:

 Ensure the soil doesn't become waterlogged, as the roots of your newly planted tree can end up rotting or diseased.
-This is especially critical if you have citrus trees.
+This is especially critical if you have planted citrus trees.

 c.
 Mulching: